Jun10ng/Zeonll.com/about.md

 hide_description: true
 ---
 ## About me.
-Hi there, I am Zeonll who works and lives in Shenzhen and try to get out there.
+Hi there, I am Zeonll who works and lives in Shenzhen.

 Why I build this blog?
 I hope three was a place that I could write things I learn from daily work, such as how I solve a business problem through the variety of middleware.